carbon-language/carbon-lang/docs/design/generics/terminology.md

 An _impl_ is an implementation of an interface for a specific type, called the _implementing type_.
-It is the place where the function bodies are defined, values for associated types, etc. are given.
+It is the place where the function bodies are defined, values for associated constants, etc. are given.
 Implementations are needed for [nominal interfaces](#nominal-interfaces);
 [structural interfaces](#structural-interfaces) and
 [named constraints](#named-constraints) define conformance implicitly instead of